-Study updates estimates, trends for childhood exposure to violence, crime, abuseMay 13th, 2013 in Pediatrics /
+Study updates estimates, trends for childhood exposure to violence, crime, abuseMay 13, 2013 in Medicine & Health / Pediatrics

 A study by David Finkelhor, Ph.D., of the University of New Hampshire, and colleagues updates estimates and trends for childhood exposure to a range of violence, crime and abuse victimizations.

 The study used the National Survey of Children's Exposure to Violence, which was based on a national telephone survey conducted in 2011.
 The participants included 4,503 children and teenagers between the ages of one month to 17 years.